-These scientific definitions allow healthcare practitioners to make some deductions about the fascia.
+These scientific definitions allow healthcare practitioners to make some deductions about fascia.
 The fascia includes everything that presumes the presence of collagen/connective tissue or from which it is derived.
-All the tissue considered as "specialized connective tissue" of mesodermal derivation are inserted into the fascial system.
+All the tissue considered as "specialized connective tissue" of mesodermal derivation is inserted into the fascial system.
 These include blood, bone, cartilage, adipose tissue, hematopoietic tissue, and lymphatic tissue.
 The fascial system has no discontinuity in its path, with layers of different characteristics and properties overlapping.

-There is a further research group for the nomenclature of the fascia founded in 2013: FORCE - Foundation of Osteopathic Research and Clinical Endorsement.
-The FORCE group has recently written several articles, highlighting new concepts to better understand the concept of the fascia: " The fascia is any tissue that contains features capable of responding to mechanical stimuli.
-The fascial continuum is the result of the evolution of the perfect synergy among different tissues, liquids and solids, capable of supporting, dividing, penetrating, feeding and connecting all the districts of the body: epidermis, dermis, fat, blood, lymph, blood and lymphatic vessels, tissue covering the nervous filaments (endoneurium, perineurium, epineurium), voluntary striated muscle fibers and the tissue covering and permeating it (epimysium, perimysium, endomysium), ligaments, tendons, aponeurosis, cartilage, bones, meninges, involuntary striated musculature and involuntary smooth muscle (all viscera derived from the mesoderm), visceral ligaments, epiploon (small and large), peritoneum, and tongue.
+A further research group for the nomenclature of the fascia founded in 2013: FORCE - Foundation of Osteopathic Research and Clinical Endorsement.
+The FORCE group has recently written several articles, highlighting new concepts to understand the concept of the fascia better: " The fascia is any tissue that contains features capable of responding to mechanical stimuli.
+The fascial continuum is the result of the evolution of the perfect synergy among different tissues, liquids, and solids, capable of supporting, dividing, penetrating, feeding, and connecting all the districts of the body: epidermis, dermis, fat, blood, lymph, blood and lymphatic vessels, the tissue covering the nervous filaments (endoneurium, perineurium, epineurium), voluntary striated muscle fibers and the tissue covering and permeating it (epimysium, perimysium, endomysium), ligaments, tendons, aponeurosis, cartilage, bones, meninges, involuntary striated musculature and involuntary smooth muscle (all viscera derived from the mesoderm), visceral ligaments, epiploon (small and large), peritoneum, and tongue.
 The continuum constantly transmits and receives mechano-metabolic information that can influence the shape and function of the entire body.
 These afferent/efferent impulses come from the fascia and the tissues that are not considered as part of the fascia in a biunivocal mode.”
-(Bordoni B, Simonelli M, Morabito B. The Other Side of the Fascia: Visceral Fascia, Part 2.
-Cureus 11(5): e4632.
-10.7759/cureus.4632)

 Structure and Function